zigalikar/self-driving-car/README.md

-# Self-driving car using neural networks
+# Self-driving car - practical application

-A repository containing the source files for a self-driving car model using neural networks.
+Developing a practically applicable model for a self-driving car